andrewisen-tikab/three-bcf/README.md

 > THREE.BCF: Got message from worker thread.
 Everything's fine!

 If that works, then you can continue to the next step.
+If not, then you have configured the worker incorrectly.

 ## Usage